sligara7/dnd_creator/SERVICE_GAPS.md

 Pre-Task:
 - Review service's SRD (System Requirements Document) and ICD (Interface Control Document) to ensure requirements and interfaces are considered in context.
 See the index at: /dnd_char_creator/DOC_INDEX.md
+- Index the files within a service to know exactly what the service already performs

 Post-Task:
+- Update service tests (using pytest) to test any new functionality
 - Update the service's COMPLETION_TASKS.md with task completion details
 - Reflect high-level progress in this SERVICE_GAPS.md
+- Update any Major Changes & Milestones if appropriate (see Major Changes & Milestones section)
 - Update GitHub (commit and push) with the completion

 Major Changes & Milestones: